Commonwealth Aboriginal and Torres Strait Islander Employment Strategy 2015-2018

 Targets were set for each agency as their contribution towards the Commonwealth overall 3 per cent target, with progress reported annually since 2015 on the Department of the Prime Minister and Cabinet website.

-At the end of 2018, an evaluation of the strategy was undertaken with the findings presented in An Evaluation of the Commonwealth Aboriginal and Torres Strait Islander Employment Strategy Final Report.
-The evaluation findings will help inform future arrangements.
+An evaluation of the strategy was undertaken, at the end of 2018.
+The findings of the evaluation were presented in An Evaluation of the Commonwealth Aboriginal and Torres Strait Islander Employment Strategy Final Report.

 The APSC encourages agencies to continue to use the Aboriginal and Torres Strait Islander Cultural Capability Framework to help build cultural capability across the Commonwealth public sector.